Yona Friedman

 Yona Friedman (5 June 1923 – 20 February 2020) was a Hungarian-born French architect, urban planner and designer.
 He was influential in the late 1950s and early 1960s, best known for his theory of "mobile architecture".
+In 2018, on his 95th birthday, he was awarded the Austrian Frederick Kiesler Prize for Architecture and the Arts.

 Early years

-Born in Budapest, Hungary, in 1923, into an ethnic Jewish family, which posed him problems because of the anti-Semitic quota laws at universities, Friedman survived the Second World War escaping the Nazi roundups of Jews, and lived for about a decade in the city of Haifa in Israel, before moving permanently to Paris in 1957.
+Born in Budapest, Hungary, in 1923, into an ethnic Jewish family, which posed him problems because of the anti-Semitic quota laws at universities, Friedman survived the Second World War by escaping the Nazi roundups of Jews, and he lived for about a decade in the city of Haifa in Israel before moving permanently to Paris in 1957.
 He became a French citizen in 1966.